Executive Assistant Director, National Security Branch

 In 2010 and 2011, Mr. Brown served on active duty with the U.S. Army in Afghanistan before returning to Chicago.
 He was promoted to section chief in the Cyber Division at FBI Headquarters in 2012 and returned to the Chicago office in 2014 to lead a social media cyber squad.
 He was later named assistant special agent in charge of Chicago’s cyber and counterintelligence operations.

-In 2016, he was promoted again and assumed the role of special agent in charge of the Administrative Branch of the Los Angeles Field Office.
+In 2016, he was promoted to the role of special agent in charge of the Administrative Branch of the Los Angeles Field Office.
 In 2018, Mr. Brown was promoted to serve as the special agent in charge of the San Diego Field Office.

-Prior joining the FBI, Mr. Brown served in the United States Army as an air defense and military intelligence officer.
+Prior to joining the FBI, Mr. Brown served in the United States Army as an air defense and military intelligence officer.